Myitkyina: Air quality

 The city residents dispose of the majority of their waste by burning it in small piles by the roadside.
-Most waste is disposed in this way, including plastics.
-Almost every block in the city has one small fire every evening.
-Burning usually starts late-afternoon, and by 6.00pm the city air is often quite smoky.
+Most waste is disposed of in this way, including plastics.
+Almost every block in the city has a small fire every evening.
+Burning usually starts late afternoon, and by 6.00 pm the city air is often quite smoky.
 Burning can start earlier at the weekend.
 The air quality in Myitkyina in the evenings can be poor, which can make being outside unpleasant.
 Sometimes, due to atmospheric pressure, the air will still be smoky in the morning.
 The only time of year that this does not happen is during the monsoon season, when it is reported that the air is fresh.